yegor256/blog/_posts/2015/sep/2015-09-01-redundant-variables-are-evil.md

 {% endhighlight %}

 This example is very primitive, but I'm sure you've seen these redundant variables many times.
 We use them to "explain" the code---it's not just a string literal `"test.txt"` anymore but a `fileName`.
 The code looks easier to understand, right?
 Not really.

-{% quote The more variable names I have to remember, the longer it takes to digest the code %}
+{% quote The more variable names I have to remember, the longer it takes to digest the code. %}

 Let's dig into what "readability" of code is in the first place.
 I think this quality can be measured by the number of seconds I need to understand the code I'm looking at.
 The longer the timeframe, the lower the readability.
-Ideally, I want to understand any piece of code in a **few seconds**.
-If I can't, that's a failure of its **author**.
+Ideally, I want to understand any piece of code in a _few seconds_.
+If I can't, that's a failure of its _author_.

 [Remember]({% pst 2015/jun/2015-06-29-simple-diagrams %}),
 if I don't understand you, it's your fault.